 This course is a practical examination of current technology applications and their integration in education.
-The hands-on learning environment provides the professional educator with the tools needed to enhance skills in technology use and apply these skills in a variety of settings.
-Course will emphasize technology knowledge and skills using a variety of media: advanced word processing, spreadsheets, multimedia and hypermedia-including the Internet, web authoring, content area integration, and Promethean technology.
-Second semester and summer, three hours.
+The hands-on learning environment provides the professional educator with the tools needed to enhance skills in technology and apply these skills in a variety of settings.
+First semenster and summer, three hours.